About app profiles

 An application profile, or app profile, stores settings that tell your Cloud Bigtable instance how to handle incoming requests from an application.
-When one of your applications connects to a Cloud Bigtable instance, it can specify an app profile, and Cloud Bigtable uses that app profile for any requests that the application sends over that connection.
+When an application connects to a Bigtable instance, it can specify an app profile, and Bigtable uses that app profile for requests that the application sends over that connection.
 An app profile defines the routing policy that Bigtable uses and controls whether single-row transactions are allowed.

-App profiles affect how your applications communicate with an instance that uses replication.
-As a result, app profiles are especially useful for instances that have 2 clusters.
-Even if your instance has only 1 cluster, you can use a unique app profile for each application that you run, or for different components within a single application.
-You can then view separate graphs of your Cloud Bigtable metrics for each app profile.
+App profiles are especially useful for instances that have two or more clusters.
+Even if your instance has only one cluster, you can use a unique app profile for each application that you run, or for different components within a single application.
+You can then view separate graphs of your Bigtable metrics for each app profile.

-If you're using app profiles to configure replication, you should be familiar with the overview of Cloud Bigtable replication before you read this page.
+If you're using app profiles to configure cluster routing policies, you should be familiar with the overview of Bigtable replication before you read this page.

-An app profile specifies the routing policy that Cloud Bigtable should use for each request:
+An app profile specifies the routing policy that Bigtable should use for each request.

-- Single-cluster routing routes all requests to 1 cluster in your instance.
+Single-cluster routing routes all requests to 1 cluster in your instance.
 If that cluster becomes unavailable, you must manually fail over to another cluster.

-In Cloud Bigtable, reads and writes are always atomic at the row level.
+In Bigtable mutations, such as read, write, and delete requests, are always atomic at the row level.
 This includes mutations to multiple columns in a single row, as long as they are included in the same mutation operation.
 Bigtable does not support transactions that atomically update more than one row.

 - Read-modify-write operations, including increments and appends.
 A read-modify-write operation reads an existing value; increments or appends to the existing value; and writes the updated value to the table.